code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

 The [Spring Kafka project](https://projects.spring.io/spring-kafka/) comes with a `spring-kafka-test` JAR that contains a number of [useful utilities](http://docs.spring.io/spring-kafka/docs/1.2.0.RELEASE/reference/html/_reference.html#testing). to assist you with your application testing.
-These include:
-1. an embedded Kafka server
-2. some static methods to setup consumers/producers
-3. utility methods to fetch results
+These include: an embedded Kafka server, some static methods to setup consumers/producers and utility methods to fetch results

 Let's demonstrate how above can be used with a simple code sample.
 We will reuse the Spring Kafka Hello World project from a previous post in which we created a consumer and producer using Spring Kafka, Spring Boot and Maven.